Getting Your Vitamin D3 above 50 ng/mL can be Life Changing

 How to test Your Vitamin D Levels

-- Ask your doctor for a Vitamin D test, or order your own test at DirectLabs.com (Vitamin D, 25 Hydroxy) for $49.
-Be sure to verify they your Vitamin D level is in the range of 50 – 100 ng/mL.
+- Ask your doctor for a Vitamin D test, or order your own test at DirectLabs.com (the name of the test is Vitamin D, 25 Hydroxy) for $49.
+Be sure to verify that your Vitamin D level is in the range of 50 – 80 ng/mL or higher.

 - Below 30 ng/mL on a lab test is commonly considered deficient by most labs, however, functional medicine believes that you must get your levels above 50 ng/mL.